Robert Joseph Stratta, MD

 Robert Joseph Stratta, MD, Professor of Surgery, Department of General Surgery, Associate Professor, Institute for Regenerative Medicine

 Dr. Stratta is Professor of Surgery and Director of Transplantation at Wake Forest Baptist Health, which is currently one of the largest kidney and pancreas transplant centers in the US.
 He accepted this appointment in October 2001 following many years as Professor of Surgery and Director of Pancreas Transplantation at the University of Nebraska Medical Center and Clarkson Hospital, and as Professor of Surgery at the University of Tennessee, Memphis.
 After earning his B.S. degree at the University of Notre Dame, Dr. Stratta received his M.D. degree from the University of Chicago-Pritzker School of Medicine and trained in General Surgery at the University of Utah.
 He then completed a transplant clinical and research fellowship at the University of Wisconsin-Madison.
-He is co-author of 4 books, over 30 book chapters, 650 abstracts, 375 manuscripts, 100 internet and 390 oral presentations dealing predominantly with transplantation.
+He is co-author of 5 books, over 37 book chapters, 685 abstracts, 413 manuscripts, 102 internet and 406 oral presentations dealing predominantly with transplantation.
 He has accumulated more than $9 million in career research funding.
 He has been active in medical school, surgical resident, and transplant fellow education since 1988; is a member of 25 medical societies; three editorial and physician review boards each; and numerous local, regional, and national committees including United Network for Organ Sharing (UNOS) activities since 1988.
-He is Past President of the Executive Board of Directors of Carolina Donor Services and is currently Associate Councillor of UNOS Region 11 and a member of the UNOS Membership and Professional Standards Committee.
+He is Past President of the Executive Board of Directors of Carolina Donor Services and is currently Councillor of UNOS Region 11 and a member of the UNOS Board of Directors.
 He has lectured worldwide on kidney and pancreas transplantation, has performed more than 2000 transplants in his career, is board certified in General Surgery and Surgical Critical Care, and has been selected as one of the Best Doctors in America since 1993, one of America's Top Surgeons since 2004, and is currently listed as one of America’s Top Doctors and the Patients’ Choice Award.

 SYNOPSIS OF AREA OF INTEREST: Main areas of research interest include all clinical aspects of kidney and pancreas transplantation, transplant options for the diabetic patient, new immunosuppressive drug regimens, prophylaxis and treatment of opportunistic infections, organ donation and allocation, quality of life studies in transplantation, and economic aspects of transplantation.
 In addition, new areas of interest include the use of expanded criteria donors, organ preservation and delayed graft function, the impact of the metabolic syndrome pre and post-transplant, and transplantation of high-risk patients (elderly, African American, highly sensitized, or retransplant candidates).